jrobertorma/chord-viewer/chord-viewer-dev-notes.md

 I found an interesting chord db written by tombatossals [chords-db](https://github.com/tombatossals/chords-db).

 The first approach is to use this db to display chords.

+I haven't found any way to generate SVG images based on a react component, maybe will use https://svgjs.dev/docs/3.0/